jyzgh/FedLPS/README.md

 ## How to Run Codes?

-A simple demo for running FedLPS on non-IID setting of CIFAR10 dataset with ResNet56 model:
+A simple demo for running FedLPS on non-IID setting of CIFAR10 dataset with ResNet model:

 ```
 python ./fedml_experiments/standalone/fedlps/main_fedlps.py \